Faculty information

 • The second curriculum designation is the SUS prefix.
 This prefix is used to identify courses with a specific and central focus on sustainability topics.
 The SUS prefix is administratively mapped to HHP, but SUS courses may be created and taught by faculty from any department.
 The SUS prefix is standalone, meaning that it is not possible to cross-list with another prefix at this time.
 In order to utilize the SUS prefix, faculty must submit a new course proposal via the Courseleaf CIM platform and Curriculum Committee workflow.
 Faculty interested in creating an SUS course should contact Owen Murphy (omurphy@cocc.edu) or Hal Wershow (hwershow@cocc.edu).

 Why should I add my course to the Sustainability Designated list?
-The first reason is to help increase the profile of sustainability education at COCC; we need it now more than ever.
+The first reason is to help increase the profile of sustainability education at COCC.
+We need it now more than ever.
 The second reason is to meet the increased demand for sustainability curriculum and help students find the content they are searching for.
 The third reason is that “we cannot solve our problems with the same thinking we used to create them” (Albert Einstein); students today face a host of environmental, social, and economic problems that will require novel thinking to overcome.
 Lastly, we have a responsibility to prepare our students for the workforce; sustainability-specific skills and mindsets are fast becoming desirable traits for employers

 How can I add my course to Sustainability Designated list?
 In order to qualify for the SD designation, courses must incorporate at least one of the following sustainability learning outcomes.